GafuuGt/Growtopia-Silvestras-Proxy/README.md

 DISABLE **ANTIVIRUS** JUST IN CASE

-Download the .rar file and extract the files on a new folder somewhere.
+Download the .rar file and extract the files on a new folder somewhere

 OPEN **Silvestras.EXE**